merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## GCC 9

 I wasn't able to build the package (`devel/gcc9`) using OpenCSW's gcc5, but I was able to build it from source.
-It took ca. **2 days** to build it on my Sun Blade 100.
+It took ca. **2 days** on my Sun Blade 100.

 ```bash
 -bash-3.2# /usr/local/bin/gcc9.5 -v